cuthbertLab/music21/buildDoc/rst/usingEclipse.rst

 **1A.
 Get PyDev for Eclipse**

 PyDev is a Python IDE for Eclipse, which may be used in Python, Jython, and IronPython development.
-Make sure you have installed PyDev: 			http://pydev.org/updates
+Make sure you have installed PyDev http://pydev.org/updates

 **1B.
 Get Subclipse**